maxtez-raspbaker/tezos-rpi3/Home.md

 We have started gathering all the info about our experience on running a node on RPI3 that were scattered since December 2017.

 There will be constant updates before launch of the mainnet mainly regarding the setup for the zeronet network.
-For future support of Tezos on the betanet and mainnet see page [e].
+For future support of Tezos on the betanet and mainnet see [page [e]](https://github.com/demodun/tezos-RPI3/wiki/%5Be%5D-About-RPI3-on-the-betanet-and-mainnet-network).

 For info/requests/questions: open an issue and leave a message
 \